Canon G7 X Mark II vs Sony RX100 III

 - More modern: Is somewhat more recent (announced 1 year and 9 months after the RX100 III).

-Reasons to prefer the Sony Cyber-shot DSC-RX100 III:
+Arguments in favor of the Sony Cyber-shot DSC-RX100 III:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).